michaelsyao/equity_volatility_forecasting/README.md

 ![.norm_feature_distributions.png](./assets/norm_feature_distributions.png)

-Now that we have transformed our data so that each future will be able to contribute to the model, we're ready to proceed to deciding on benchmark models and designing LSTM architectures.
+Now that we have transformed our data so that each feature will be able to contribute to the model, we're ready to proceed to deciding on benchmark models and designing LSTM architectures.

 ### <a name="algos"></a>Algorithms and Techniques